Register your Information for Free Stone Samples Sent Express to You!

 • Mons Claudianus, Egypt: Dating back to 30 BCE, this Roman quarry was a major source of granite for obelisks, colossal statues, and monuments across the empire.

-• Barre Granite Quarries, USA: These Vermont quarries produced a distinct gray granite prized for monuments and memorials, including many in Washington D.C.
+• Barre Granite Quarries, USA: These Vermont quarries produced a distinct grey granite prized for monuments and memorials, including many in Washington, D.C.

 • Chateau Gaillard Quarries, France: Chalky stone from these medieval quarries was used to construct the famous Chateau Gaillard, a strategically located fortress overlooking the Seine River.